-To be eligible for 50% cost share, approved applicants must complete special requirements prior to the program reimbursement deadline of August 1, 2021.
+To be eligible for 50% cost share, approved applicant must complete special requirements prior to the program reimbursement request deadline of August 1, 2022.
 The name registered for the special requirement must be the same name as the individual applying for cost share funding.

 Special Requirements for 50% Cost Share

-Agritourism Educational Courses – applicant must attend (2) eligible special requirements courses
+Option #1: Agritourism educational courses (2) – applicant must attend two eligible events; see special requirements list

 • The name registered for the special requirement must be the same name as the individual applying for cost share funding.

-• The Special Requirements List will be updated as new eligible courses become available.
+• The Producer Diversification Special Requirements List will be updated when new courses are added.